 As the common academic conversation orienting students to Saint Anselm College, Conversatio invites individuals to discover their intellectual place and voice within the Saint Anselm learning community by encouraging them to read critically, to contemplate significant questions about human existence, and to communicate their ideas to others with greater effectiveness and respect.

-You can learn more about the Conversatio program at our blog or by following our Social Media channels:
+You can learn more about the Conversatio program by following our Social Media channels: